 It wasn’t until the end of my sophomore year of high school when I realized I couldn’t live without the mountains.
-Sierra Nevada College is the perfect school for me.
-This college offers the two majors I desire, when most schools don’t offer anything similar.
-The classes are small, the teachers are great, and the opportunities in Tahoe are endless.
+Sierra Nevada College is the perfect school for me – the classes are small, the teachers are great, and the opportunities in Tahoe are endless.
 My long-term goals are to be an activist in the environmental world, to inspire everyone I interact with to live a more sustainable life, and to encourage others to embrace each individual’s uniqueness!

 It began with the syllabus, a notebook page of ideas and the intrinsic motivation to have an impact.
 Service Learning was my first experience creating a three credit independent study designed specifically to satisfy my vision.
 My sixty hour service component consisted of co-teaching a white water kayaking class, guiding a two day white water rafting trip on the East Fork of the Carson River and volunteering as a climbing instructor with the local after school program.